 Crowns can break down in several ways.
 If the crown is made of porcelain, there is the risk that it will chip or break.
 In some cases, your dentist can repair a cracked or chipped crown, without having to install a new one.

 Cement holds the crown in place, either to the old tooth or to the implant.
 It’s possible for the cement to wash away over time.
 Your crown might feel loose or it might fall out if the cement is gone.
 Depending on the wear on the crown, your dentist might replace it entirely or re-cement it in place.

 Replacing the Crown

 Even if your crown is in relatively good shape, you might decide to have your dentist replace it.
 For example, you might decide to trade your gold crown in for a more natural-looking porcelain crown.
 Along with the health and appearance of your teeth, there are several things to consider when replacing your crown, including the cost of the new crown and the impact it will have on your surrounding teeth.

 Drs.
-Gallardo and Lamas offer skilled implant dentistry in the Miami area.
+Gallardo offer skilled implant dentistry in the Miami area.
 If you have any questions or concerns about the crown in your mouth or about replacing a damaged tooth with an implant and crown, contact their office at (305) 447-1447 to schedule a consultation.